NazrinUFO/VrcLovenseConnect/README.md

 - **oscPort**: The port to listen OSC messages on.
 Default is 9001.
 - **address**: Only for Lovense protocol.
 The address provided by the Lovense Connect app on your phone (not Lovense Remote).
 - **scanTime**: Only for Buttplug protocol.
 The time to scan for a toy in seconds.
 Default is 5.
-- **limit**: The number of received messages to skip for better performances.
+- **limit**: The limit of received messages to process.
+Raise the value if you experience some serious delay (refresh rate will be affected).
 Default is 10.

-> NOTE: You may experience more delays the more toys you have.
-In that case, increase the "limit" value in the settings.
+> NOTE: You may experience more response delay the more toys you have connected.
+In that case, raise the "limit" parameter to trade responsiveness with refresh rate.

 ### Toys settings
 "Toys" settings will affect one toy at a time.